Unibind

 Unibind is a subsidiary of Peleman Industries, a company that was founded in 1939 in Belgium.
 The Unibind brand name is associated with thermal bookbinding machines and supplies.

 Unibind machines

 Unibind thermal binding machines utilize "SteelBinding" technology, which uses resin in a steel channel to bind a document's pages together.
-Unibind machines provide permanent binding for hardcover, paperback, and photo books, and they can bind multiple documents at one time.
-The machines are available in several different sizes.
-Multiple desktop models are available for business and home offices.
+Unibind machines create permanent bindings for hardcover, paperback, and photo books, and bind multiple documents at one time.
 The largest one, the ST1025, can bind up to 50 books simultaneously.

 Unibind covers

 Unibind manufactures covers for its machines and customized covers, allowing users to brand their printed reports with original logos.